Regular exercise is crucial for the health and well-being of tortoises.

 Enclosure Size

-Tortoises need an enclosure where they’re free to roam and graze as they wish.
+Tortoises need an enclosure where they’re free to roam and graze.
 Confining your tortoise to a cramped, tiny enclosure will cause it to become stressed and aggressive.

 Your tortoise’s enclosure should be at least 3 times the length of its shell and 4 times its width.
 Bear in mind that no enclosure is too large for a tortoise.
 After all, they roam freely in large outdoor spaces.